CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 ## Selling it to the business
 Business needs should flow from the reasons for the redesign.
 We will now be able to push more features.
 Developers can add more functionality faster.
 The company can provide better support to our customers.
-Correct functions that don't work.
+The websites features will finally all work.
 These are valid sales pitches for the new redesign.

 ## The Final Decision: Redesign or Not?
 There is a mental checklist for the final decision.
 Does this redesign delete code?
 Does the redesign make it easier to